Steamboat Springs, Colorado

-Steamboat Springs is a home rule municipality that is the county seat and the most populous municipality of Routt County, Colorado, United States.
-Steamboat Springs is the principal city of the Steamboat Springs, CO Micropolitan Statistical Area.
-According to 2019 census data, the city had an estimated population of 13,214.
+Steamboat Springs is a home rule municipality that is the county seat of and the most populous municipality in Routt County, Colorado, United States.
+The population was 13,224 at the 2020 census.
+Steamboat Springs is the principal city of the Steamboat Springs Micropolitan Statistical Area, and it is the largest city in northwestern Colorado.

 The city is a winter ski resort destination, including the Steamboat Ski Resort on Mount Werner in the Park Range just east of the town and the much smaller Howelsen Hill Ski Area.
 Steamboat Springs has produced more athletes for the Winter Olympics than any other town in North America.

-Steamboat Springs – known colloquially as "The 'Boat" – is located in the upper valley of the Yampa River, along U.S. Highway 40, just west of the Continental Divide and Rabbit Ears Pass.
-It is located approximately three hours northwest of Denver by car, and sits near the Wyoming border.
+Steamboat Springs – known colloquially as "The Boat" – is located in the upper valley of the Yampa River, along U.S. Highway 40, just west of the Continental Divide and Rabbit Ears Pass.
+It is located approximately 150 miles northwest of Denver, and sits approximately 45 miles south of the Wyoming border.
 It is served by Steamboat Springs Airport (general aviation) and commercial service at nearby Yampa Valley Airport.